Details will be posted as opportunities become available.

-The purpose of the Residence Affairs Committee (RAC) is to review issues that are brought to the committee.
+The purpose of the Residence Affairs Committee (RAC) is to review issues that are brought to the committee by the residence community.
 The Residence Affairs Committee may make recommendations and provide advice on:

-G. Any other matters directed to it by the Chestnut Board.
+- Any other matters directed to it by the Chestnut Board

 The Residence Affairs Committee consists of: